Description

 Vector3 velocityAtPoint = rigidbody.GetVelocityAtPoint(ref point);

-// velocityAtPoint now contains the velocity of the point in world space.
+// velocityAtPoint now contains the velocity of the rigidbody at the specified point.